Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation

 \textit{Paper organization.} The paper is organized as follows.
-In \cref{sec:MIMO_OTFS}, we briefly describe the MIMO OTFS modulation and demodulation process, along with the channel model.
+In \cref{sec:MIMO_OTFS}, we briefly describe the MIMO OTFS modulation and demodulation process, along with two newly derived channel I/Os.
 In \cref{sec:pilot}, we introduce our TF pilots and guard bins design in both the TF and DD domains, and present the corresponding pilot placement pattern.
 In \cref{sec:coarse_estimates}, we propose a low-complexity algorithm for obtaining coarse estimates of the channel parameters.
 In \cref{sec:SSR}, we describe the construction of a virtual array and show how it can be used, along with a discretized channel parameter space centered around the coarse estimates, to refine the channel estimates via the SSR technique.
-In \cref{sec:fractional_doppler}, we extend the design to the fractional Doppler case.
 The recovery of transmitted symbols is discussed in \cref{sec:modified_sfft}.
 We analyze the overhead and computational complexity of our design by comparing it with existing methods in \cref{sec:overhead}.
 Finally, we demonstrate the performance of the proposed system through simulations in \cref{sec:simulation}, and conclude the paper in \cref{sec:conclusion}.